JonathanThorpe/obs-dynamic-window-capture/README.md

 4. Specify an executable (case insensitive) - e.g. "whatsapp.exe".
 5. Provide a regular expression for the window title - e.g. ".*video call".

-Whenever the scene is changed, a check is done to see if the selected source mtches the window that is configured.
+Whenever the scene is changed, a check is done to see if the selected source matches the window that is configured.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)